Alsace

 Alsatian is an Alemannic dialect closely related to Swabian, although since World War II most Alsatians primarily speak French.
 Internal and international migration since 1945 has also changed the ethnolinguistic composition of Alsace.
 For more than 300 years, from the Thirty Years' War to World War II, the political status of Alsace was heavily contested between France and various German states in wars and diplomatic conferences.
-The economic and cultural capital of Alsace, as well as its largest city, is Strasbourg, which sits on the contemporary German international border.
+The economic and cultural capital of Alsace, as well as its largest city, is Strasbourg, which sits on the present German international border.
 The city is the seat of several international organizations and bodies.

 Etymology

 The name Alsace can be traced to the Old High German Ali-saz or Elisaz, meaning "foreign domain".
 An alternative explanation is from a Germanic Ell-sass, meaning "seated on the Ill", a river in Alsace.

 History

 In prehistoric times, Alsace was inhabited by nomadic hunters.
-The area became a diffuse border region between the French and the German cultures and languages.
-After the end of the Thirty Years War, southern Alsace was annexed by France in 1648, with most of the remainder conquered later in the century.
-In contrast to other parts of France, Protestants were permitted to practice their faith in Alsace even after the Edict of Fontainebleau of 1685 that abolished their privileges in the rest of France.
+Part of the province of Germania Superior in the Roman Empire, the area went on to become a diffuse border region between the French and the German cultures and languages.
+Long a center of the German-speaking world, after the end of the Thirty Years' War, southern Alsace was annexed by France in 1648, with most of the remainder conquered later in the century.
+In contrast to other parts of France, Protestants were permitted to practise their faith in Alsace even after the Edict of Fontainebleau of 1685 that abolished their privileges in the rest of France.

-After the 1870–71 Franco-Prussian War, Alsace was annexed by Germany and became a part of the 1871 unified German Empire as a formal "Emperor's Land".
+After the 1870–71 Franco-Prussian War, Alsace was annexed by Germany and became a part of the 1871 unified German Empire as a formal Reichsland, or "imperial territory."
 After World War I the victorious Allies detached it from Germany and the province became part of the Third French Republic.
-After having been occupied and annexed by Germany during World War II, it was returned to France by the Allies at the end of World War II.
+Having been occupied and annexed by Germany during World War II, it was returned to France by the Allies at the end of World War II.